actix/actix-web/actix-web/MIGRATION-4.0.md

 + .insert_header(ContentType::json())
 ```

-We chose to deprecate most of the old methods instead of removing them immediately - the warning notes will guide you on how to update.
+We chose to deprecate most of the old methods instead of removing them immediately—the warning notes will guide you on how to update.

 ## Response Body Types